 In the ordinary course of business, Alterna Savings issues financial guarantees, consisting of letters of credit, guarantees and acceptances.
 Financial guarantees are recognized initially in the consolidated financial statements at fair value on the date the guarantee is given.
-Subsequent to initial recognition, Alterna Savings' liability under such guarantees is measured at the higher of the amount initially recognized, less cumulative amortization, and the best estimate of the expenditure required to settle any financial obligation as of the balance sheet date.
+Subsequent to initial recognized, less cumulative amortization, and the best estimate of the expenditure required to settle any financial obligation as at the balance sheet date.